vdhulst/idavie_docs/docs/source/how_to_interac.rst

    * - "reset crop"
      - Return to the full cube view.

+   * - "export sub cube"
+     - Save the selected area as a subcube in FITS format.
    * - **Visualisation of cube masks**
      -
    * - "mask on"